 35While Jesus was saying this, some messengers came from Jairus' house and told him, “Your daughter has died.
 Why bother the Teacher any longer?”

-36Jesus paid no attention to5.36 paid no attention to; or overheard. what they said, but told him, “Don't be afraid, only believe.”
+36Jesus paid no attention to what they said, but told him, “Don't be afraid, only believe.”
 37Then he did not let anyone else go on with him except Peter and James and his brother John.
 38They arrived at Jairus' house, where Jesus saw the confusion and heard all the loud crying and wailing.
 39He went in and said to them, “Why all this confusion?
 Why are you crying?
 The child is not dead — she is only sleeping!”

 40They laughed at him, so he put them all out, took the child's father and mother and his three disciples, and went into the room where the child was lying.
 41He took her by the hand and said to her, “Talitha, koum,” which means, “Little girl, I tell you to get up!”

 42She got up at once and started walking around.
 (She was twelve years old.)
 When this happened, they were completely amazed.
 43But Jesus gave them strict orders not to tell anyone, and he said, “Give her something to eat.”